KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 - Contra-temporal motion is Aionic (centropy-forward) — possible but recessive

 In an Aionically expressed contra-universe:
-- Prevalent temporal flow is Aionic (centropy-forward)
+- Prevalent temporal flow would be Aionic (centropy-forward)
 - What we call "normal" time would be their contra-temporal motion

 ### 7.3 Causality Across Expression Types